jonathanglasmeyer/bachelor/thesis/src/Main.md

 It also provides an `InterpolatedLanguageModel`^[Javadoc: <http://cmusphinx.sourceforge.net/doc/sphinx4/edu/cmu/sphinx/linguist/language/ngram/InterpolatedLanguageModel.html>] (ILM) which allows to specify multiple LMs and weights and to interpolate the probabilities for a given n-gram from all models' probabilities ($p = w_1*p_1 + w_2*p_2 + \ldots$ where $w_n$ are the weights ($\sum_{i=1}^n(w_i) = 1$) and $p_i$ is the probability for a given n-gram in $LM_i$).

 The purpose of the ILM in our approach is to factor in the importance of keywords.
 These keywords have to be supplied in the form of an n-gram language model.
 For this we extract text content from the lecture material, preprocess it and create an n-gram LM from the resulting corpus.
-Sphinx 4 is then run a) with a generic English n-gram LM only and b) with the ILM configured to use the generic English LM and the keyword language model in a specified weighting.
+Sphinx 4 is then run (a) with a generic English n-gram LM only and (b) with the ILM configured to use the generic English LM and the material language model in a specified weighting.
 Finally the two resulting transcriptions are compared with a selection of metrics.

+In the ILM implementation the probability of a missing n-gram is equal to $0$.
+This means that n-grams not existing in the material LM but existing in the generic English model will have 50% of their original probability for a 50/50 weighting.
+As this probability reduction is uniform for all generic words it does not have an impact on the results: the probability comparison outcomes will be the same, just with lower input values.

-As an example, the 1-gram *sex* has a probability of 2.82% in the keyword model of `psy-14`, but a probability of 0.012% in the generic English LM ^[@cmuLm].
+As an example, the 1-gram *sex* has a probability of 2.82% in the material LM of `psy-14`, but a probability of 0.012% in the generic English LM ^[@cmuLm].
 When using interpolation with a 50/50 weighting, the result is $2.82\% \cdot 0.5 + 0.012\% \cdot 0.5 = 1.416\%$, which is an increase by the factor ~117 over the generic probability.

-I will now give an overview over the Sphinx 4 architecture, followed by a description of the implementation of the approach.
+I will now give an overview of the Sphinx 4 architecture, followed by a description of the implementation of the approach.

 ## Sphinx 4 architecture
-The overall architecture of Sphinx 4 as shown in figure \ref{sphinx4} is comprised of three primary modules: the *FrontEnd*, the *Decoder* and the *Linguist*.^[The following description is based on @whitepaper.]
+The overall architecture of Sphinx 4 as shown in Figure \ref{sphinx4} is comprised of three primary modules: the *FrontEnd*, the *Decoder* and the *Linguist*.^[The following description is based on @whitepaper.]
 The *FrontEnd* takes one or more input signals and parameterizes them into a sequence of *Features*.
 The *Linguist* takes any type of standard language model, pronunciation information from a phonetic *Dictionary* and information from one or more sets of *AcousticModels*, generating a *Search Graph*.
 The *SearchManager* in the *Decoder* uses *Features* from the *FrontEnd* to perform decoding.
 Each of the components (written in italics) are interfaces for which the actual implementation can be configured at runtime.

 ### FrontEnd
 The *FrontEnd* parameterizes an *Input* signal into a sequence of output *Features*.
 This process is realized as one or multiple chains that can run in parallel, permitting simultaneous computation of different types of parameters from the same or different input signals.